 You do not want to scratch your head trying to decipher a joke or slang or even struggling to form correct sentences while still in a conversation with others in your host country.
 None of the scenarios is very pleasing, but don’t worry!
 You don’t have to feel shy, intimidated, or embarrassed.
 Instead, try practicing your speech with natives as much as you can.

 For that purpose, you can join special sessions and workshops for international students organized by many universities abroad to enhance their language skills.
 Besides, you must try to learn the language on your own.
-You can even ask your university professors, peers, and your neighbors for their guidance.
+You can even ask your university professors, peers, and neighbors for their guidance.

 3. Fighting Homesickness

-It is natural to go through the feelings of homesickness when you move to an unfamiliar setting.
+It is natural to go through feelings of homesickness when you move to an unfamiliar setting.
 The longing to meet your loved ones in the early days of your migration is something that almost all international students go through.
 However, the intensity varies as some students quickly overcome their homesickness in about days or weeks, whereas others can even take months!

 What should you do?